azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

       ![The Cosmos DB New Output form fields display the previously mentioned settings.](media/image56.png 'CosmosDB New Output')

 10. **Optional**: Test your connection.
 Select the Output link on the left-hand side.
 Your new `cosmosdb` connection should be listed.
 Select the test connection icon.
-Below is an example of a problem with your Cosmos DB configuration.
+Below is an example of a problem with a Cosmos DB configuration.

     ![Screen shows how to test the cosmosdb output connection for the correct configuration.](media/2020-06-29-17-53-13.png "Test Cosmos DB Connection")